golioth/docs/docs/guides/lightdb/4-simulating-devices.md

 ```

 :::note
-You can check more ways to use [goliothctl lightdb](/docs/reference/goliothctl/goliothctl_lightdb) and [gurl coap observe](/docs/reference/gurl/gurl_coap_observe) on their reference docs.
+You can check more ways to use [goliothctl lightdb](/docs/reference/goliothctl/goliothctl_lightdb) and [coap observe](/docs/reference/coap/coap_observe) on their reference docs.
 :::